boozinka/kb_network_automation/README.md

 - [ ] VIII.
 CiscoConfParse  (Part3)

+### Exercises:

 1. Using the below ARP data, create a five element list.
 Each list element should be a dictionary with the following keys: "mac_addr", "ip_addr", "interface".
 At the end of this process, you should have five dictionaries contained inside a single list.

        Protocol  Address      Age  Hardware Addr   Type  Interface Internet  10.220.88.1   67  0062.ec29.70fe  ARPA  Gi0/0/0
        Internet  10.220.88.20  29  c89c.1dea.0eb6  ARPA  Gi0/0/0
        Internet  10.220.88.22   -  a093.5141.b780  ARPA  Gi0/0/0
        Internet  10.220.88.37 104  0001.00ff.0001  ARPA  Gi0/0/0
        Internet  10.220.88.38 161  0002.00ff.0001  ARPA  Gi0/0/0

-2a.
+2. YAML

+   a.
 Create a list where each of the list elements is a dictionary representing one of the network devices in the lab.
 Do this for at least four of the lab devices.
 The dictionary should have keys corresponding to the device_name, host (i.e. FQDN), username, and password.
 Use a fictional username/password to avoid checking the lab password into GitHub.

-2b.
+   b.
 Write the data structure you created in part 2a out to a YAML file.
 Use expanded YAML format.
 How could you re-use this YAML file later when creating Netmiko connections to devices?

 3. NAPALM using nxos_ssh has the following data structure in one of its unit tests (the below data is in JSON format).

        {
            "Ethernet2/1": {
                "ipv4": {
                    "1.1.1.1": {
                        "prefix_length": 24
                    }
                }
            },
            "Ethernet2/2": {
                "ipv4": {
                    "2.2.2.2": {
                        "prefix_length": 27
                    },
                    "3.3.3.3": {
                        "prefix_length": 25
                    }
                }
            },
            "Ethernet2/3": {
                "ipv4": {
                    "4.4.4.4": {
                        "prefix_length": 16
                    }
                },
                "ipv6": {
                    "fe80::2ec2:60ff:fe4f:feb2": {
                        "prefix_length": 64
                    },
                    "2001:db8::1": {
                        "prefix_length": 10
                    }
                }
            },
            "Ethernet2/4": {
                "ipv6": {
                    "fe80::2ec2:60ff:fe4f:feb2": {
                        "prefix_length": 64
                    },
                    "2001:11:2233::a1": {
                        "prefix_length": 24
                    },
                    "2001:cc11:22bb:0:2ec2:60ff:fe4f:feb2": {
                        "prefix_length": 64
                    }
                }
            }
        }

    Read this JSON data in from a file.

    From this data structure extract all of the IPv4 and IPv6 addresses that are used on this NXOS device.
 From this data create two lists: 'ipv4_list' and 'ipv6_list'.
 The 'ipv4_list' should be a list of all of the IPv4 addresses including prefixes; the 'ipv6_list' should be a list of all of the IPv6 addresses including prefixes.

 4. You have the following JSON ARP data from an Arista switch:

        {
            "dynamicEntries": 2,
            "ipV4Neighbors": [
                {
                    "hwAddress": "dc38.e111.97cf",
                    "address": "172.17.17.1",
                    "interface": "Ethernet45",
                    "age": 0
                },
                {
                    "hwAddress": "90e2.ba5c.25fd",
                    "address": "172.17.16.1",
                    "interface": "Ethernet36",
                    "age": 0
                }
            ],
            "notLearnedEntries": 0,
            "totalEntries": 2,
            "staticEntries": 0
        }

    From a file, read this JSON data into your Python program.
 Process this ARP data and return a dictionary where the dictionary keys are the IP addresses and the dictionary values are the MAC addresses.
 Print this dictionary to standard output.

 5. In your lab environment, there is a file located at ~/.netmiko.yml.
 This file contains all of the devices used in the lab.
 Create a Python program that processes this YAML file and then uses Netmiko to connect to the Cisco3 router.
 Print out the router prompt from this device.

-Note, the device dictionaries in the .netmiko.yml file use key-value pairs designed to work directly with Netmiko.
+   ***Note, the device dictionaries in the .netmiko.yml file use key-value pairs designed to work directly with Netmiko.
 The .netmiko.yml also contains group definitions for: cisco, arista, juniper, and nxos groups.
 These group definitions are lists of devices.
 Once again, don't check the .netmiko.yml into GitHub.

 6. Use Netmiko to retrieve 'show run' from the Cisco4 device.
 Feed this configuration into CiscoConfParse.

    Use CiscoConfParse to find all of the interfaces on Cisco4 that have an IP address.
 Print out the interface name and IP address for each interface.
 Your solution should work if there is more than one IP address configured on Cisco4.
 For example, if you configure a loopback interface on Cisco4 with an IP address, then your solution should continue to work.
 The output from this program should look similar to the following:

        $ python confparse_ex6.py

        Interface Line: interface GigabitEthernet0/0/0
        IP Address Line:  ip address 10.220.88.23 255.255.255.0

 7. You have the following BGP configuration from a Cisco IOS-XR router:

        router bgp 44
         bgp router-id 10.220.88.38
         address-family ipv4 unicast
         !
         neighbor 10.220.88.20
          remote-as 42
          description pynet-rtr1
          address-family ipv4 unicast
           route-policy ALLOW in
           route-policy ALLOW out
          !
         !
         neighbor 10.220.88.32
          remote-as 43
          address-family ipv4 unicast
           route-policy ALLOW in
           route-policy ALLOW out

    From this BGP configuration, retrieve all of BGP peer IP addresses and their corresponding remote-as.
 Return a list of tuples.
 The tuples should be (neighbor_ip, remote_as).
 Print your data-structure to standard output.

    Your output should look similar to the following.
 Use ciscoconfparse to accomplish this.

        BGP Peers:
        [('10.220.88.20', '42'), ('10.220.88.32', '43')]

 -----------------------------------------------------------------------------------------